 So when three generations of cats were abandoned together at a local shelter, their futures were questionable to say the least!

-It happened last month at the Peninsula Humane Society & SPCA in Burlingame, California.
+It happened in 2019 at the Peninsula Humane Society & SPCA in Burlingame, California.

 “Two female adult cats and a male kitten were left in our after-hours receiving enclosures.
 [There was] no information about the trio,” said PHS/SPCA Communications Manager Buffy Martin Tarbox.